mattswoon/yeats/README.md

 I call it "irish" but I don't know what you call it - it's a game, now you can play it on discord.

 Everyone puts clues into a bowl, then take turns performing the clues to someone else.
-There's 3 rounds 1 - Use any words except what's written on the clue
+There's 3 rounds

+ 1) Use any words except what's written on the clue
- 2 - Use only one word that's not written on the clue 3 - Charades
+ 2) Use only one word that's not written on the clue
+ 3) Charades (or sound effects for voice only)

 All rounds use the same set of clues and they go back into the bowl at the end of each round.